Are You Passionate?

 But consider this: the more you shoot — any subject — the better a photographer you’ll become when you shoot whatever someone is paying you to shoot.
 Shooting wildlife may not seem like it has much in common with shooting toddlers, but if nothing else, it sharpens your senses, and increases your reaction time to events that are unfolding in front of you.
 It makes you more aware of how your camera works, and how to get the best results from a myriad of different shooting styles, situations, and subjects.
 As a matter of fact, I really believe that shooting subjects you aren’t crazy about or know nothing about will make you better at shooting your favorite things.

 I think some of these photographers need to ask themselves one simple question — why did you get into photography to begin with?
-Was it because photography seemed easy (the best ones will tell you it takes some serious work)?
-Was it because it looked like a good way to make a few bucks (even the best supplement their photo income by teaching photography).
+Was it because photography seemed easy?
+(The best photographers will tell you it takes some serious work.)
+Was it because it looked like a good way to make a few bucks?

 Or was it because you discovered (often by accident) that looking in a viewfinder and capturing a spectacular image was the thrill of a lifetime?

-I think we all need to invigorate our passion for photography.
-Take your camera with you everywhere you go.
-Shoot anything, even things that make no sense to you.
-Actively try to be a better photographer, regardless of what is in front of your camera.
+There are times when we all need to reinvigorate our passion for photography.
+I take my camera with me everywhere I go.
+I shoot anything, even things that make no sense to me.
+I actively try to be a better photographer, regardless of what is in front of my camera.

-Don’t be like those first three friends I mentioned.
-Be like the last one — be passionate.
-Shoot because you love it.
-Shoot like your life depends on it.
+We shouldn't allow ourselves to be like those first three friends I mentioned.
+We to be like the last one — passionate.
+We shoot because we love it.
+We should shoot like our life depends on it.

 It does.